 The identities in Theorem~\ref{thm:balancing} follow from the multiple expressions of $\E\{h(X)\mid U=u\}$.
 Because any functions of covariates are unaffected by the treatment within principal strata, the PCEs on $h(X)$ are all zero.
-Then, the first identity in each of the three formulas is the direct application of Theorem~\ref{thm:identification-obs}(a) with $Y$ replaced by $h(X)$.
+Then, the first identity in each of the three formulas can be viewed as special cases of Theorem~\ref{thm:identification-obs}(a) with $Y$ replaced by $h(X)$.
 For example, by replacing $Y$ with $h(X)$ in Theorem \ref{thm:identification-obs}(a), the two terms on the right-hand side both equal $\E\{h(X)\mid U=u\}$.
 This yields the first identity in Theorem~\ref{thm:balancing}(a).
 On the other hand, $\E\{h(X)\mid U=u\}$ is the expectation of $h(X)$ over the distribution of $X$ within stratum $U=u$.
 Therefore, we can obtain the second and third identities in each of the three formulas by replacing the outcome mean difference with $h(X)$ in Theorem~\ref{thm:identification-obs}(b)~and~(c).
-Theorem~\ref{thm:balancing}(c) has one less identity than (a) and (b), because the identity obtained from Theorem~\ref{thm:identification-obs}(a) coincides with that obtained from Theorem~\ref{thm:identification-obs}(b).
-Although the heuristics comes from Theorem~\ref{thm:identification-obs}, the formulas in Theorem~\ref{thm:balancing} hold as long as the treatment probability and principal score are correctly specified; they do not require Assumptions~\ref{assump:TAignorability}--\ref{assump:weak-pi}.
+Theorem~\ref{thm:balancing}(c) has one fewer identity than (a) and (b), because the identity obtained from Theorem~\ref{thm:identification-obs}(a) coincides with that obtained from Theorem~\ref{thm:identification-obs}(b).
+Although the heuristics come from Theorem~\ref{thm:identification-obs}, the formulas in Theorem~\ref{thm:balancing} hold as long as the treatment probability and principal score are correctly specified; they do not require Assumptions~\ref{assump:TAignorability}--\ref{assump:weak-pi}.
 If Assumptions~\ref{assump:TAignorability}~and~\ref{assump:M} hold, then we can connect them with the expectations of $h(X)$ within principal strata.